Best Disease-Resistant Roses

 • Rosa ‘Voodoo’ (multicolor yellow, peach, salmon, apricot, and red)

-Rose breeders are constantly trying to hybridize for both qualities—there are a few such roses on the market, but the majority of “bulletproof” hybrid teas are not going to perfume your garden.
+Rose breeders are constantly trying to hybridize for both qualities—there are a few such roses on the market, but the majority of “bulletproof” hybrid teas will not perfume your garden.
 And that’s okay!
 There are other flowering shrubs up to the task.

-Choose roses that you know will be healthy—they will add beauty to your garden with their glossy foliage and bright blooms.
+Choose roses with glossy foliage and bright blooms that you know will be healthy.
 Leave fragrance to the lilacs.

-• The David Austins combine the fragrance of old roses with the disease resistance and repeat blooming of today’s modern roses.
+• Looking for a climbing rose?
+The David Austins combine the fragrance of old roses with the disease resistance and repeat blooming of today’s modern roses.
 ‘The Mayflower’, ‘Winchester Cathedral’, and ‘Graham Thomas’ are exceptional varieties.

 • The Knockout family of roses and the Carefree rose series are robust in health and prolific bloomers.
-You really can’t go wrong with any of the knockouts; The Blushing Knockout, The Double Knockout, and The Sunny Knockout are all stunners.
+You can’t go wrong with any knockouts; The Blushing Knockout, The Double Knockout, and The Sunny Knockout are all stunners.

 About The Author